Iowa Trade Schools, Colleges, & Universities

 What are living costs like in Iowa?

-Sperling's BestPlaces says that the overall cost of living in Iowa is lower than the national average.
-Food, utilities, and transportation expenses are all lower here than in many other places.
-Housing is a particularly good deal: Average monthly rent is $542 for a studio apartment and $620 for a one-bedroom unit.
-Those figures are more than 33 percent lower than the comparable national averages.
+The overall cost of living in Iowa is lower than the national average.
+Median monthly rent is $568 for a studio apartment and $620 for a one-bedroom unit.
+Those figures are more than 34 percent lower than the comparable national medians.

 How do students typically get around?

 Most people rely on private vehicles, but traffic usually isn't too much of a problem.
-At only 19 minutes, the average one-way commute time in Iowa is significantly lower than the national average of 26.4 minutes.
+The average commute time in Iowa is significantly lower than the national average.
 As an alternative, the state has 35 different public transit systems that make it easier to get where you need to go.

 Are there other resources I should know about?